umur/waa-may-2022-spring-data-1/README.md

 * Use n-tier software architecture model.
 * Use DTOs.
 * PostgreSQL is recommended as a Relational Database system.
-* Populate your database with dummy data using `data.sql`.
+* Populate your database with dummy data using `data.sqlwww`.

 ## Submission